isan26/reqmate/README.md

 ## Basic Usage

-ReqMate is a wrapper on top of fetch in order to make it simpler to use and also add some common use capabilities, it uses the [builder pattern](https://refactoring.guru/design-patterns/builder) to create and send a request, the simplest way is to call reqmate, specify the HTTP verb and call send, check the following code snippet
+ReqMate wraps fetch to simplify its use and add commonly required capabilities.
+It employs the [builder pattern](https://refactoring.guru/design-patterns/builder) to create and send requests.
+The basic way to use it is to call reqmate, specify the HTTP verb, and then call `send`.
+Here's a code snippet to demonstrate:

 ```javascript
 // Import the lib